Jan 15, 2025 Have a recent report? Email explore@mshinstitute.org! Hike with us on a guided adventure!

 CLIMBING ROUTE: Winter Route, aka "Worm Flows" Route, from Marble Mountain Sno-Park.
-Patchy snow in trees progressing to 12+ inches (30 cm) at treeline with 24 - 48 inches (30 - 60 cm) in Chocolate Falls area.
-Treeline to seismograph at 5,600 feet (1,706 m) requires snowshoes.
-Deep hardening snow 5,800 - 7,000 feet (1,767 m - 2,133 m) with meltwater channels forming.
-Firm snow and ice above 7,000 feet to rim.
-Ice ax and traction devices such as Microspikes, crampons and/or snowshoes are critical for the entire route.
-The cornice is growing and overhangs the rim 12+ feet (2.4 - 3 m).
+12+ inches (30 cm) of snow in trees with hard packed ski trail, 36 - 48 inches (1.2 m) in Chocolate Falls area.
+Treeline to seismograph at 5,800 feet (1,767 m) hard ice over deep snow.
+Deep snow and ice 5,800 - 7,000 feet (1,767 m - 2,133 m).
+Firm ice and wind-scoured snow above 7,000 feet to rim.
+Ice ax and traction devices such as Microspikes, crampons and/or snowshoes are CRITICAL for the entire route.
+The cornice overhangs the rim 20+ feet (6 m) and obscurs view into the crater.
 STAY BACK 30 feet (9 m) from the visible edge.

 BE PREPARED: Know the types and uses of traction devices, ice ax, and self-arrest techniques.
 Know the forecast at all elevations before your climb, have cold/wet weather layers and redundant navigational aides (map, compass and GPS) for low-visibility conditions.
 Have GPS basemaps and tracks in your navigation device before you go and look for pole cairns that mark the route above treeline.
 Information about Washington State sno-park passes can be found here.